vanilla/garden-schema/README.md

 - Developers can use a shorter schema format in order to define schemas in code rapidly.
 We built this class to be as easy to use as possible.
 Avoid developer groans as they lock down their data.

+- **Entity classes** with automatic schema generation from PHP properties, supporting nested entities, enums, and date-times.

+- **Schema variants** for generating different schemas from a single Entity (Full, Fragment, Mutable, Create) to support common API patterns.

 - Add custom validator callbacks to support practically any validation scenario.

 - Override the validation class in order to customize the way errors are displayed for your own application.